 As mentioned, regardless of detector type, gas chromatography experiments produce a chromatogram.

 A GC chromatogram (Figure 2) is a visual output of the data recorded by the detector.
 It is presented as a plot of detector response (y-axis) versus retention time (x-axis).

-The chromatogram can tell you a number of different things.
-I will break it down into three main categories:
+The chromatogram tells you several different things.
+I will break it down into three main categories.

-GC can be an intimidating technique at first but after giving it a couple of tries you will get the hang of it in no time!
-I would recommend watching this video for a visual tutorial on GC and reviewing this article for detailed information.
-Good luck!
+It can be an intimidating technique at first, but after giving it a couple of tries, you will get the hang of it!

 We’ve also touched on sample type and compatibility, which should help you decide whether or not gas chromatography is for you.

 I recommend watching this video for a visual tutorial on GC and reading about some aspects of GS in more detail if you want to expand your GC knowledge.

 Originally published July 2016.
 Reviewed and updated October 2022.

 Thank you so much all the other websites explained it very complicated whereas you explained it perfectly.

 The best explanation ever =)